Officials begin to assess damage following glacial dam outburst flooding in Alaska's capital city - Local News 8

 Associated Press

 JUNEAU, Alaska (AP) — Officials in Alaska’s capital city are beginning to assess the damage caused by flooding following a glacial dam outburst that has become a perennial hazard for neighborhoods near Juneau’s Mendenhall Glacier.
-The National Weather Service says the river crested early Tuesday at 15.99 feet.
+The National Weather Service says the river crested early Tuesday at nearly 16 feet.
 That is above the crest a year earlier during a ferocious flood event that devoured large sections of riverbank and sent at least one home crashing into the water.
-A city official says this year’s flooding reached further into the Mendenhall Valley before waters began to recede but says there appeared to have been less erosion than last year.
-Some residents after last year’s flooding reinforced the riverbank near their houses.
+A city official says this year’s flooding reached farther into the Mendenhall Valley before waters began to recede but says there appeared to have been less erosion than last year.
+Some residents reinforced the riverbank near their houses after last year’s flooding.